-Don’t already know what Subscription Commerce is?
-Well, think magazines subscriptions but for just about anything.
-That’s subscription commerce and there are two different types:
+Don’t already know what subscription commerce is?
+Well, think magazines subscriptions, but for just about anything.
+That’s subscription commerce in a nutshell, and there are two different types:

 There a few different names for Subscription Commerce.
-If you a consumer then ‘subscription box’ is the most frequently used and best known.
-Other terms include things like ‘lazy boxes’ and even ‘sample boxes’ or ‘replenishment boxes’.
-If you’re an industry insider then subscription commerce is usually referred to as ‘subcom’ and it’s this name it is perhaps best known.
+If you’re a consumer, then ‘subscription box’ is the most frequently used and best known.
+Other terms include things like ‘lazy boxes’, and even ‘sample boxes’ or ‘replenishment boxes’.
+If you’re an industry insider then subscription commerce is usually referred to as ‘subcom’ and it’s under this name that it is perhaps best known.

 eCommerce empowered small businesses to compete with the big boys.
-Now, as the space becomes more saturated and competitive, businesses are again striving to stand out from the crowd and increase revenues.
+Now, as the space becomes more saturated and competitive, businesses are again striving to stand out from the crowd and increase their revenue.
 Mobile Commerce, social commerce and subscription commerce are all growing sub-segments of the larger eCommerce market.
-Subscription commerce is all about turning a single purchase decision into repeat purchase behaviour and allows retailers of all sizes to take that little bit more comfort in the fact that they have a constant source of incoming revenues on a monthly basis without the need to influence a customer’s repeat purchase decision..
-In times where cash flow is king, it allows them to managing cash flow, business planning and other important metrics such as determining the lifetime value of a customer, churn rates, expansion etc.
+Subscription commerce is all about turning a single purchase decision into repeat purchase behaviour and allowing retailers of all sizes to take that little bit more comfort in the fact that they have a constant source of incoming revenues on a monthly basis without the need to influence a customer’s repeat purchase decision.
+In times where cash flow is king, it allows them to manage cash flow, business planning and other important metrics such as determining the lifetime value of a customer, churn rates, expansion etc.

 Here’s how much Subcom businesses have raised in the past few years:

-We’ve already mentioned Dollar Shave Club being one of Subcom’s success stories, mainly due to their killer online video marketing campaign in 2012 that saw them get over 12,000 orders in the first few days (If you haven’t seen their viral videos check it out below).
+We’ve already mentioned Dollar Shave Club being one of Subcom’s success stories, mainly due to their killer online video marketing campaign in 2012 that saw them get over 12,000 orders in the first few days (If you haven’t seen their viral videos, check them out below).
 But here are the other subcom success stories:

-It doesn’t seem fair that we get our monthly shipments of beauty products, cosmetics and male grooming products and our pets don’t, which is why Barkbox was founded in 2011 and has gone on to be one of the most successful subscription commerce businesses.
+It doesn’t seem fair that we get our monthly shipments of beauty products, cosmetics and male grooming products and our pets don’t, which is why Barkbox was founded in 2011.
+They have since gone on to be one of the most successful subscription commerce businesses.
 Matt Meeker, Carly Strife and Henrik Werderlin founded Barkbox as a convenient way for dog owners to spoil their beloved friends every month.
-Starting at just $19 per month, the subscription service delivers healthy and natural treats along with some cuddly and chewy toys.
+Starting at just $19 per month, the subscription service delivers healthy and natural treats along with some cuddly and chewable toys.
 All the products and treats are made in the U.S and Canada and are not available at any of the big pet retailers.
 To date, Barkbox has raised nearly $7 million dollars and reportedly has over 70,000 paying subscribers.
 With over 45 million dog owning households in the United States, the future certainly looks bright for BarkBox.